-Sadly, national statistics confirm each year the dangers associated with working at height, and although the figures for 2020-21 are likely to be lower due to COVID, work at height remains one of the main causes of serious injuries and fatalities in the workplace.
+Sadly, national statistics confirm each year the dangers associated with working at height, and although the figures for 2020-21 were lower due to COVID, work at height remains one of the main causes of serious injuries and fatalities in the workplace.

 Anyone who is responsible for planning, managing or carrying out work at height has a duty of care to make sure the work can be carried out safely.

 Our hierarchy of control is a 4 step process designed to help you understand what control measures should be in place to either eliminate or reduce fall hazards.
-These follow the easy to apply principles of avoid, prevent and minimise supported by appropriate training.
+These follow the easy to apply principles of avoiding, preventing and minimising supported by appropriate training.

 Removing the need to work at height by designing out risks or changing working practices should always be the main priority.

 You can achieve this by simply eliminating the need to work at height completely.
 For example locating air conditioning units at ground level rather than on a roof or changing working practices by using a reach and wash system to clean windows in place of a ladder.
 Both of these simple changes will remove the need to work at height altogether.

 If work at height cannot be avoided, collective measures such as guarded platforms or edge protection will protect people from a hazard and prevent a fall.